-- Articulating a clear hierarchy in which the people needing or seeking help are seen as the experts with power over their own choices and lives - Viewing the people needing or seeking help as capable of choosing the solutions to their own problems - Using hope as a source of motivation and strength for finding solutions - Requiring persistence and creativity on the part of anyone in a helping relationship - Recognizing that how helpers offer help is far more important than what help they offer - Employing active listening as a powerful resource
+- Articulating a clear hierarchy in which the people needing or seeking help are seen as the experts with power over their own choices and lives - Viewing the people needing or seeking help as capable of choosing the solutions to their own problems

+- Using hope as a source of motivation and strength for finding solutions - Requiring persistence and creativity on the part of anyone in a helping relationship - Recognizing that how helpers offer help is far more important than what help they offer - Employing active listening and empathy as a powerful resource

-In Assertive Engagement, services are offered in an attractive, persistent and creative way so people can draw on their unique strengths and resources and select the level of support they desire.
-Helpers work to keep people engaged in a process that supports them in making changes in their lives that move them toward prosperity as they see it.
+In Assertive Engagement, services are offered using trauma informed and strengths based practices in a persistent and creative way so people can draw on their unique strengths and resources and select the level of support they desire.
+Helpers work to keep people engaged in a process that supports them in making changes in their lives that move them towards goals they have set for themselves.
 Assertive Engagement services are not passive.
 Assertive Engagement demands that helpers see both asking for help and making life changes as difficult processes that are the job of the person served.
-The helper's job is to work creatively and persistently to make those processes easier even for the most fearful, mistrustful and reluctant.
+The helper's job is to work creatively and persistently to make those processes easier even for those most impacted by trauma and systemic oppression.